- Hemp Seed Pill

 For Healthcare Professionals

 Ma Zi Ren Wan (MZRW) is a traditional Chinese medicine (TCM) formula with a long history of use as a treatment for constipation.
 Documented in Shang Han Lun (TCM Treatise on Cold-induced Disorders), it consists of six herbs: Huo Ma Ren (Fructus Cannabis), Da Huang (Radix et Rhizoma Rhei), Bai Shao (Radix Paeoniae Alba), Xing Ren (Semen Armeniacae Amarum), Zhi Shi (Fructus Aurantii Immaturus), and Hou Pu (Cortex Magnoliae Officinalis).
 According to a systematic review, MZRW is the most commonly used herbal formula for constipation in China (1), particularly by elderly patients and women (2) (3).
-A population-based study reported that it is also among the formulas commonly prescribed to prostate cancer patients in Taiwan (4).
+A population-based study reported it is also among the formulas commonly prescribed to prostate cancer patients in Taiwan (4).

 More well-designed trials are needed to strengthen the evidence base surrounding MZRW.
 Methodologically robust studies are also warranted to determine its potential in relieving non-functional constipation, as well as effectiveness in diverse populations.